-Lois is a classically trained singer and actress who was an opera major at Manhattan School of Music and studied acting with Sanford Meisner at the famed N.Y.
-Neighborhood Playhouse.
-She performed extensively in New York theater, touring companies, TV shows in L.A., and in over 50 national commercials before becoming a parent and discovering her talent for relating to children.
-I had finally found my audience, explains Lois.
-It began with Amy, my deep love for children, and my ability to see the world through their eyes.
-I also began to take my experiences as a parent and make them creative.
+Lois is a classically trained singer and actress who was an opera major at Manhattan School of Music and studied acting with Sanford Meisner at the famed New York Neighborhood Playhouse.
+She performed extensively in New York theater, TV shows in Los Angeles, and in over 50 national commercials before becoming a parent and discovering her talent for relating to children.

-Lois continued to work as an actress so that she could finance her first album of original songs, and with its success, she was soon able to devote herself full time to what had, by then, become her dream.
-I knew I had found my calling, and I was doing something meaningful in life, adds Lois.
-I knew it was up to me to make it happen.
+Lois continued to work as an actress so that she could finance her first album of original songs.
+With its success, she was soon able to devote herself full time to what had, by then, become her dream.

 Drawing on her theatrical experience, Lois decided to transform some of her most popular tunes into a musical review.
-She wove a storyline around her most theatrical songs, created lots of audience participation and added a supporting cast of large animated puppets who help Lois sing some of the songs (thanks to Lois mastery as a puppeteer and ventriloquist).
+She wove a storyline around her most theatrical songs, created lots of audience participation and added a supporting cast of large animated puppets who help her sing some of the songs (thanks to Lois’s mastery as a puppeteer and ventriloquist).
 The result was a humorous and captivating hour of delightful music and non-stop fun.
-Lois has produced two critically acclaimed children’s theater productions, including
+Lois produced two critically acclaimed children’s theater productions, including